-You may withdraw from a full-semester course, without penalty, until the end of the 10th week of the semester.
-Withdrawals are recorded on your transcript with a grade of “W.” There is no academic penalty attached to this grade.
-Withdrawals after the 10th week of a course normally result in an automatic penalty grade of “WF.”
-Withdrawals through the 10th week must be initiated by you in the Registrar’s Office.
-If you wish to initiate a later request for withdrawal from a course without penalty, you must do so through a conference with your instructor.
+Students may withdraw from a full-semester course, without penalty, until the end of the twelfth week of the semester.
+Withdrawals are recorded on a student’s transcript with a grade of “W.” There is no academic penalty attached to this grade.
+Students wishing to initiate a withdrawal from a course without penalty beyond the twelfth week must obtain the instructor’s written approval.
+Withdrawals forms must be submitted to the Registrar’s Office.
+The Registrar’s Office will not accept withdrawals during finals week.
 Withdrawal without penalty refers only to academic penalty (i.e., failure).

-Withdrawal may affect your attainment of satisfactory progress as defined by financial aid, housing, athletic eligibility and other policies.
+A withdrawal may affect your attainment of satisfactory progress as defined by financial aid, housing, athletic eligibility and other policies.
 Withdrawal deadlines for other than full-semester courses are posted at the Registrar’s Office.
 Faculty may report you as having stopped attending a class.
 Students who are reported as stopped attending will receive a W for the course.
 Should a student be reported as stopped attending in all their courses, they will be administratively withdrawn from the institution.

 Students are permitted to repeat most courses at Western; however, credit is granted only once toward graduation unless specifically noted in the course description (e.g., ENG 376).
 For up to the first seventeen (17) academic credits of repeated courses, the highest grade attained by the student will be substituted for the lower grade(s) for the purpose of calculating the student’s grade point average (GPA).
 Although the lower grade received in the repeated course will not be calculated in the GPA, it will remain visible on the student’s official university transcript.
 If a student repeats courses beyond the seventeen (17) academic credit limitation, the multiple grades attained for the repeated course(s) shall be used in the calculation of the student’s GPA.
 This policy applies to undergraduate courses completed at WCSU only, and may be applied only to courses taken after Fall 2008.